csurgay/ansible-training/lessons/01_InstallAndConfig/README.md

 5. Repeat 2-3 for the other two magaged host containers as well

 ---
+## Set up Ansible

-## Install and configure Ansible in the Control Node container
+Install and configure Ansible in the Control Node container.

 ### Install ansible, git and vim